Lael Brainard, Vice Chair

-Lael Brainard took office as a member of the Board of Governors of the Federal Reserve System on June 16, 2014, to fill an unexpired term ending January 31, 2026.
+Lael Brainard took office as the Vice Chair of the Board of Governors of the Federal Reserve System on May 23, 2022, for a four-year term.
+Dr. Brainard has served as a member of the Board of Governors of the Federal Reserve System since taking office on June 16, 2014, to fill an unexpired term ending January 31, 2026.

-Prior to her appointment to the Board, Dr. Brainard served as Undersecretary of the U.S. Department of Treasury from 2010 to 2013 and Counselor to the Secretary of the Treasury in 2009.
-During this time, she was the U.S. Representative to the G-20 Finance Deputies and G-7 Deputies and was a member of the Financial Stability Board.
-She received the Alexander Hamilton Award for her service.
+From 2009 through 2013, Dr. Brainard served as Under Secretary of the U.S. Department of the Treasury and counselor to the Secretary of the Treasury, where she received the Alexander Hamilton Award.
+During this time, she was the U.S. representative to the G-20 Finance Deputies and G-7 Deputies and was a member of the Financial Stability Board.

-Dr. Brainard served as the Deputy National Economic Adviser and Deputy Assistant to President Clinton.
-She also served as President Clinton's personal representative to the G-7/G-8.
+Previously, Dr. Brainard served as the Deputy National Economic Adviser and Deputy Assistant to the President and G-7 Sherpa.

-From 1990 to 1996, Dr. Brainard was Assistant and Associate Professor of Applied Economics at the Massachusetts Institute of Technology's Sloan School of Management.
-She has published numerous articles on a variety of economic topics and is the editor or coeditor of several books.
+From 1990 to 1996, Dr. Brainard was assistant and associate professor of applied economics at the Massachusetts Institute of Technology Sloan School of Management.

-She received a B.A. with university honors from Wesleyan University in 1983.
-She received an M.S. and a Ph.D. in economics in 1989 from Harvard University, where she was awarded a National Science Foundation Fellowship.
-She is also the recipient of a White House Fellowship.
+Dr. Brainard received a BA with university honors from Wesleyan University and an MS and a PhD in economics from Harvard University, where she was awarded a National Science Foundation Fellowship.
+She is also the recipient of the Harvard Centennial Medal and the White House Fellowship.